 Genre-defying reviews, in-depth conversations and creative pieces about (mostly) experimental music.
 Written by artists who have an active musical practice.

 A 'Sinfonia' often marks a musical introduction and simply translates to 'sounding together'.
-Which Sinfonia is a membership-based platform dedicated to in-depth writing about classical music that cherishes nuance.
-If you're looking to be introduced to today's musical thought leaders by way of intricate writing, you've come to the right place.
+If you're looking to be introduced to today's musical thought leaders by way of innovative writing, you've come to the right place.
 Members of Which Sinfonia receive exclusive content providing a look behind the curtain delivered directly and regularly to their inbox.

 So, Which Sinfonia?
 Our name is inspired by Luciano Berio's 1968 Sinfonia, which remains a groundbreaking work to this day that is deeply rooted in history.
 And we're still talking about it.

 Anna writes music and words.
 In both art forms she is interested in creating liminal spaces that take a stronghold in the unexpected.
 Heflin holds degrees in viola performance from University of California, Santa Barbara (BM) and the San Francisco Conservatory of Music (MM).
 For her most up-to-date compositional activities, visit her website.
 She is based in NYC.

 If you are interested in being featured on Which Sinfonia or contributing your writings, reach out to Anna at firstname.lastname@example.org